minvws/nl-kat-coordination/docs/source/developer_documentation/reports.md

 ## Creating reports
 ### Location of the report code
-The code of the reports is located inside the `rocky` folder.
+The code of the reports is located inside the `rocky/reports/report_types` folder.

 ### Steps to create a new report
-Make sure rocky is running so you can see the changes you are about to make.
+Make sure Rocky is running so you can see the changes you are about to make.

 1. Navigate to the `report_types` folder that contains all the different report types.
 2. Create a new folder with a descriptive name ending with `_report`.
 Alternatively, you can duplicate an existing folder, modify the names, and clear its contents.
 (If you’ve done this, continue to step 3.)